High in fiber, low in calories, and packed with nutrients, it’s a disappointing day when an eggplant spoils.

 As for cooked or cut eggplants, you should pop them in an airtight container before putting them in your veg drawer.

-If you want to store eggplants for over 10 days, then you can freeze them.
+If you want to store eggplants for over ten days, you can freeze them.
 Either chop them up and use them as normal in a dish, then freeze the dish, or follow the steps below to only freeze the eggplant itself:

 - Slice the eggplant into rounds.